Panelist Reports: Panelist Daily Attendance Report

 The Report Details

-If at least one panelist completed their sample set on a day within the range you set, that day will be included in the report.
+If at least one panelist participated on a day within the range you set, that day will be included in the report in all sheets.

-If no panelists completed any sample sets on a specific date, the date will not have a column on these sheets.
-For example, if you typically do not run tests on Fridays, you should not see in the report any dates that fall on a Friday even when they are within the date range that you specified.
+If no panelists participated on a specific date, the date will not have a column on these sheets.
+For example, if you typically do not run tests on Fridays, you should not see in the report any dates that fall on a Friday even if Fridays were included within the date range that you specified.

 Below are the sheet-specific report details:

-1. If a panelist completed at least one sample set on a specific date, they will have a checkmark with the green background in a cell for that date.
+2. If a panelist completed at least one sample set on a specific date within the range you specified, they will have a checkmark with the green background in a cell for that date.

 The checkmark does not necessarily equal the number of tests they completed that day.
 This is because a panelist could have completed more than one test in a single day.
 The next sheet provides the test totals.